j14159/PawnShop/README.md

 PawnShop
 ========

-A URL shortener+ in Clojure and Erlang
+A URL shortener+ in Clojure and Erlang, see "PawnShop" category on http://noisycode.com